genebarker/dotfiles/README.md

 ## How it Works

 The script creates symbolic links to the dotfiles in the repo.
-EXCEPT on Git Bash, it copies the dotfiles into the $HOME, and refreshes them on each launch (because symbolic link support on windows is yucky).
+EXCEPT on Git Bash, it copies the dotfiles into the `$HOME`, and refreshes them on each launch (because symbolic link support on windows is yucky).